Blăjel

 Sibiu

-Sibiu definitely makes a nice day trip too.
+Sibiu definitely makes for a nice day trip too.
 This provincial capital (275.000) was cultural capital of Europe in 2007.
-The Grand Square with the magnificent city hall and the world famous Brukenthal Museum surely make you want to return.
+The Grand Square, Piaţa Mare, with its magnificent city hall and the world famous Brukenthal Museum surely make you want to return.

 Copşa Mică